rael-g/Piece/docs/Architecture/Overview.md

 The multi-layered architecture of the Piece Engine, founded on the principles of modular component architecture, balances performance, control, and flexibility.
 The clear separation of responsibilities and robust extension mechanisms in each layer empower developers to optimize and adapt the engine to the most diverse project needs.

-The future vision includes the expansion of backend implementations (Vulkan, DirectX), the enhancement of editing tools, and the continuous optimization of communication between layers, always maintaining modularity and extensibility as core principles.

 ## Multi-Platform Strategy

 The Piece Engine's core philosophy of "Maximum Modularity and Extensibility" and its "Modular Component Architecture" provide an ideal foundation for supporting a wide array of platforms, including desktop (Windows, macOS, Linux), consoles (PS5, Xbox Series, Nintendo Switch), mobile (Android, iOS), and web browsers.
-Our strategy for achieving broad multi-platform support leverages the engine's layered design, dynamic backend loading, and the clear separation of concerns inherent in its architecture.
+Our strategy for achieving broad multi-platform support leverages the engine's layered design, the flexible C# orchestration, and the clear separation of concerns inherent in its architecture.

 **Strategic Pillars for Multi-Platform Support:**

-1.  **Platform-Specific Low-Level Backends (WAL/RAL/PAL):**
+1.  **Platform-Native Low-Level Backends (WAL/RAL/PAL) via NuGet/MSBuild.targets:**
-    *   **Approach:** Implement dedicated C++ dynamic libraries (`.dll` or `.so`) for each target platform to fulfill the `WAL`, `RAL`, and `PAL` interfaces.
-This ensures optimal performance and direct interaction with native platform APIs, such as windowing systems, graphics APIs (e.g., DirectX, Vulkan, Metal, OpenGL ES), and physics engines.
+    *   **Approach:** Dedicated C++ dynamic libraries (`.dll` or `.so`) are implemented for each target platform to fulfill the `WAL`, `RAL`, and `PAL` interfaces.
+These C++ backends are distributed as part of C# NuGet packages (e.g., `Piece.Glfw`, `Piece.OpenGL`).
-    *   **Leveraging Modularity:** The engine's existing `Service Locator` pattern (C++) and Dependency Injection system (C#) will be utilized to dynamically load and inject the appropriate platform-specific backends at runtime, as orchestrated by the Piece.Framework (C#).

-2.  **Robust Cross-Compilation and Toolchain Integration:**
-    *   **Approach:** Extend the existing CMake-based build system to support cross-compilation for diverse target environments.
-This includes integrating with platform-specific Software Development Kits (SDKs) and toolchains (e.g., Android NDK, Xcode for iOS/macOS, Emscripten for WebAssembly, and proprietary console SDKs).
-    *   **Automation:** Establish CI/CD pipelines to automate builds and tests for each target platform, ensuring consistent quality and rapid iteration.
+    *   **Cross-Compilation Orchestration:** Each NuGet package includes an `MSBuild.targets` file that, during the C# project's build process, automatically invokes CMake and Vcpkg to compile the native C++ backend source code.
+This ensures that the native libraries are built *on the developer's machine*, for their *specific target platform*, using the correct toolchain (e.g., `clang` for macOS/Linux, MSVC for Windows).
+This eliminates pre-compiled binary distribution issues and allows for truly flexible multi-platform support.
+    *   **Seamless Integration:** The compiled native DLLs are then seamlessly loaded and integrated into the `piece_core` C++ via simple P/Invoke calls orchestrated by the C# application's Dependency Injection system.

-3.  **Adaptation of the High-Level C# Framework:**
+2.  **Adaptation of the High-Level C# Framework:**
     *   **Approach:** Ensure the High-Level C# Framework (game logic, UI, asset management) is compatible with target platform runtimes.
 This may involve integrating with specific .NET implementations (e.g., Mono/Xamarin for mobile, Blazor WebAssembly for web, or console-specific .NET versions).
     *   **Input & System Services:** Adapt and extend the C# input management system to handle platform-specific input mechanisms (e.g., touch gestures, specialized console controller features) and integrate with other platform-specific system services as needed.